nanguoshun/English_EveryDay/Day_9_Family.md

 M: That is bitterseet.
 It's same for me because my immedidate family, my mother and father, they live in Londong, which is miles away.
 We're really close-knit as well like a typical, i guess my mom is a typical Korea mum.
 But she's in London, it's really difficult for her, so i do miss them.

-W: now that you have a son and your wife. do things on family kind of change for you?
+W: now you have a son and your wife. do things on family kind of change for you?
 Like perspective on famliy?

 M: Yeah, it's really strange, because now I have my own little family.
 And then above me it is my mum and dad so i'am a bit confused, because I only had my baby recently, but i think it **turns into** a bigger network and there is just more family love, I guess.
-And then it gets even more close knit.
+And then it gets even more **close-knit**.

 W: yeah, it is important for your grandchildren to have good relationships with their grandparents.
 It is connecting those generations.
 You know what they say: **blood is thicker than water.**

 M: It is.
-By Literally, So never forget about your family, and **don't take them for granted.**
+By **literally,**  So never forget about your family, and **don't take them for granted.**

 W: I agree.